idelairre/idelairre.github.io/_posts/2015-04-01-trees-binary-trees-and-tries.markdown

 <p>Trees are particularly useful for storing heirarchically arranged data.
 They are also very human readable since their visual organization resembles that of an actual tree.
 Further, for a relatively complex data structure (relative to a stack or queue) they can be traversed or "<a href="http://en.wikipedia.org/wiki/Tree_traversal">walked</a>" through relatively quickly, although this is highly dependent on their depth.
 Further, in the case of natural language processing, a large corpus of text can be stored as a tree which significantly reduces the query time required to find a sequence of words (as is the case with <a href="http://en.wikipedia.org/wiki/N-gram"><i>n</i>-grams)</a> and the memory requirements for its storage.</p>

-<p>Since this terminology can become somewhat convoluted I've provided a list of terms (note: these terms courtesy of the internet).</p>
+Since this terminology can become somewhat convoluted I've provided a list of terms (note: these terms courtesy of the internet).[^2]

 <strong>Tree terminology:</strong>
 <li>Node: stores a data element</li>